-Dre-Si or Tibetan sweet rice is a signature recipe that appears on special occasions such as New Year and religious holidays.
+Dresil, or Tibetan sweet rice, is a signature recipe that appears on special occasions such as New Year and religious holidays.
 It is a symbolic dish of Central Tibet.
 Its sweet taste will knock you out in no time.

-Droma – a root that is native in Tibetan grassland, sugar and butter are the main ingredients that make up this delicious food.
-Tibetans will add Dri (female yak butter) to increase the creaminess of the dish.
+Droma, a root native to Tibetan grassland, sugar, and butter are the main ingredients that make up this delicious food.
+Tibetans will add Dri (female yak butter) to increase the dish’s creaminess.

 You can find much in common between this food and sweet potatoes in Tibet.
-In contrast, it is not too easy to find it in other parts of the world because Droma only grows in high mountain areas.
+In contrast, it is not easy to find Dresil in other parts of the world because Droma only grows in high mountain areas.

-Another sweet that I would recommend to you of Tibetan cuisine is Khapsey.
+Another sweet that I would recommend to you in Tibetan cuisine is Khapsey.
 It is also known as Tibetan cookies or biscuits.
-These crispy and delicious cookies are the preferred choice on special occasions like Losar (Tibetan New Year).
+These crispy and delicious cookies are preferred for special occasions like Losar (Tibetan New Year).

 In addition, you can also see it at weddings.
-Khapseys come in a variety of shapes and textures.
+Khapsey comes in a variety of shapes and textures.
 You can choose Khapsey with a donkey ear shape to enjoy.
 Some versions of it have powdered sugar on top.